-Orange wine is a bit of a misnomer because it isn’t referring to a wine made with oranges nor is it a Mimosa cocktail (a blend of 1 part orange juice to 2 parts sparkling wine.)
+Orange wine is a bit of a misnomer.
+It is not wine made with oranges, nor is it a Mimosa cocktail (a blend of 1 part orange juice to 2 parts sparkling wine.)
 Orange wine is something entirely different.

 What is Orange Wine?

-To make an orange wine you take white grapes, mash them up and put them in a vessel (often in large cement or ceramic vessels).
-Then, they are typically left alone from 4 days to sometimes over a year with the skins and seeds still attached.
-Orange winemaking is typically a very natural making process that uses little to no additives sometimes, not even yeast.
-Orange wines taste different than regular white wines and have sour taste and nuttiness from oxidation.
+To make an orange wine, you first take white grapes, mash them up, and then put them in a large vessel (often cement or ceramic).
+Then, you typically leave the fermenting grapes alone for four days to sometimes over a year with the skins and seeds still attached.
+Orange winemaking is a very natural process that uses little to no additives, sometimes not even yeast.
+Because of all this, they taste very different from regular white wines and have a sour taste and nuttiness from oxidation.

 “Make sure you’re sitting down

 Let’s thank Simon Woolf over at Decanter, who found out that the term “Orange Wine” was coined by British wine importer David Harvey at Raeburn Fine Wine .
 He used it to describe this non-interventionist style of white winemaking.
 You may also hear the term “Ramato,” which means “auburn,” in Italian and typically refers to Italian Pinot Grigio made in an orange wine style.